ministryofjustice/technical-risk-measures-spreadsheet/README.md

 with the API as this service account - `*.json` is in the `.gitignore` so it should be safe to keep it here as long as you keep the file extension on it.
 - Add the name of that key file into `.env` as `SERVICE_ACCOUNT_FILE`
-- In your spreadsheet. give edit access to the email address of your service account - you can find this as `"client_email"` in the json key file
+- In your spreadsheet, give edit access to the email address of your service account - you can find this as `"client_email"` in the json key file

 Now you're ready to run this script!